arthurkiller/rollingwriter/README.md

     * Writer: not parallel safe writer
     * LockedWriter: parallel safe garented by lock
     * AsyncWtiter: parallel safe async writer

-__New Version v2.0 is comeing out!
-Much more Powerfull and Efficient.
-Try it by follow the demo__

 ## Features
 * Auto rotate